The environmental performance index (EPI) scorecard is calculated every year to analyze the

 the ecological paradigm.
 The study is comprehensively conducted by Yale and Columbia

-main purpose of this exercise is to help determine where a particular country stands concerning
+main purpose of the EPI Score is to help determine where a particular country stands concerning

 its environmental policies and what remedies can be taken by them to improve their rankings in